rklarpit/json_to_data/README.md

 * **Have Fun**

 ## Completion
+* Clone this branch to a repository that is accessible to Great Jones
-* Create a pull request when you have either elapsed two hours or have a complete solution, whichever comes first.
+* When you have either elapsed two hours or have a complete solution, whichever comes first, Stop!
-* Email your contact from Great Jones that your pull request has been created.
+* Email your contact from Great Jones that your solution is ready and where the solution can be obtained.